Treaty of Fes: 1912 Fes riots

 The treaty was kept secret until, on 17 April, the population of Fes learned of it and riots broke out.
-Abdelhafid had already left Fes seeking safety in Rabat, but the Mellah, or Jewish quarter, of Fes was bombarded by French artillery then sacked by tribesmen in Fes for the weekly market.
-After the violence, Resident General Hubert Lyautey, decided to make Rabat the capital instead of Fes.
+Abdelhafid had already left Fes seeking safety in Rabat, but the Mellah, or Jewish quarter, of Fes was bombarded by French artillery and then sacked by tribesmen in Fes for the weekly market.
+After the violence, Resident General Hubert Lyautey decided to make Rabat the capital instead of Fes.

 Moroccan resistance

 Moroccan resistance to French colonialism continued after the Treaty of Fes, with the Zaian War and the Rif War, for example.